 In Word for Windows and other Office applications, you can insert the copyright symbol using easy access, say auto-replacement.

-How to Type a Copyright Symbol ( © ) on Windows: FAQ
+How to Type the Copyright Symbol ( © ) on a Windows PC Keyboard: FAQ

 How is the copyright emoji different from the copyright symbol?